yaya2devops/unilabs/ArtificialIntelligence/README.md

   #### a- Universal Quantifier ( for all, everyone, everything)  -- range in math "∀"
   It is a symbol of logical representation which specifies that the statement within its range is true for everything or every instance of particular thing

-  if x is a varibale, the qlqsoit X is read as: <br>
+  if x is a varibale, the ∀soit X is read as: <br>
  for all x
 <br> for each x<br>
 for every x